 So to test their hypothesis, Darley and Latané created a simulated emergency situation in a laboratory.
-Each of their university student participants was isolated in a small room and told that they would be having a discussion about university life with other students via an intercom system.
+Each of their university student participants was isolated in a small room and told that he or she would be having a discussion about university life with other students via an intercom system.
 Early in the discussion, however, one of the students began having what seemed to be an epileptic seizure.
-Over the intercom came the following: "I could really-er-use some help so if somebody would-er-give me a little h-help-uh-er-er-erer c-could somebody-er-er-help-er-uh-uh (choking sounds)...I'm gonna die-er-er-I'm...gonna die-erhelp-er-er-seizure-er-[chokes, then quiet]" (Darley & Latané, 1968, p.
-379).
+Over the intercom came the following: "I could really-er-use some help so if somebody would-er-give me a little h-help-uh-er-er-er-er-er c-could somebody-er-er-help-er-uh-uh (choking sounds)...I'm gonna die-er-er-I'm...gonna die-er-help-er-er-seizure-er-[chokes, then quiet]" (Darley & Latané, 1968, p.
+379)2.